mrsimonemms/gitpod-package-manager/README.md

 Yes, PRs are welcome.
 Please see the [contributing](#contributing) section for how to build your own package.

-This is build with forking in mind.
+This is built with forking in mind.
 By defining the environment variables, you can change the installation source to your own repo.